2023 - 2024 Junior High Schedule

 Maximum number of students in the class: 12

-Objectives of the class: Students will improve speed, accuracy, confidence in math, and improve math skills through games in a laidback, fun environment.
+Objectives of the class: Students will improve speed, accuracy, and confidence in math, and improve math skills through games in a laidback, fun environment.

-Description of the general class format: Weekly multiplication and division speed drills, practice with memory work, mental math drills, and real world math scenarios (Ex: Which discount is better?
+Description of the general class format: Weekly multiplication and division speed drills, practice with memory work, mental math drills, and real-world math scenarios (Ex: Which discount is better?
 Who made the most money?); learning through games like Bingo, Even Steven’s Odd, and other math games from The Critical Thinking Co.; memorization of 10 math facts or rules per week pertaining to times tables, squares/square roots/cubes, divisibility rules, fractions and decimals, time/weight/capacity measures, etc. We will also work on integers, PEMDAS, equations, etc.-facts that will be helpful as students move on to pre-algebra and algebra.

 Pre-Algebra